omaah2/my-github-portfolio/README.md

 ## Features

 View a list of your GitHub repositories.
+There's a 404-page for pages not found,
+A custom error message (error boundary)
 Click on a repository to see more details.
 Enjoy a beautiful and responsive user interface. 🌟

+## Technologies Used

+- React for the frontend.
+- Tailwindcss for styling.
+- React-icons for icons.
+- framer-motion for animation
+- react-router-dom for navigation and routing